Keyboard shortcuts

 Learning Goals

-• Understand when to use each type
+• Know exactly when to use each type (and when not to)

 Admin = person "Administrator"